ln2t/cvrmap/README.md

 # Bugs or questions

-Should you enconter any bug, weird behaviour or if you have questions, do not hesitate to open an issue and we'll happily try to answer!
+Should you encounter any bug, weird behavior or if you have questions, do not hesitate to open an issue and we'll happily try to answer!

-# Complementary informations
+# Complementary information

 We recommend to use a python3 virtual environment to install CVRmap.
 We can do this using e.g. `conda`: